 Ms. Sargent has served as an operating partner of Katalyst Ventures, an early-stage technology venture fund, since 2018.
 Ms. Sargent has also served as a senior advisor at Generation Investment Management, LLP since 2017 and as an advisor at Breakthrough Energy Ventures since 2018, each an investment venture focused on sustainable innovation.
 Previously, Ms. Sargent served as president of Innovation and New Ventures at Flex, a leader in global design and manufacturing, from 2012 until 2017.
 Prior to joining Flex, Ms. Sargent served as the chief executive officer at Oerlikon Solar, a thin-film silicon solar photovoltaic module manufacturer and a wholly owned subsidiary of Oerlikon, a publicly-traded Swiss company, and Voyan Technology, an embedded systems software provider.
 Ms. Sargent is also a director and an audit committee member of Synopsys, Inc., a publicly-traded electronic design automation company, a director and a member of the audit committee and the nominating and corporate governance committee of Queen's Gambit Growth Capital, a publicly-traded special purpose acquisition company, and a director and chair of the nominating and governance committee of Proterra Inc., a commercial vehicle electrification technology company.
 Ms. Sargent was also a director at Cypress Semiconductor Corp. from 2017 to 2020, serving on the compensation and nominating and governance committees.
 She also currently serves on several investment and advisory boards and is on the board of trustees at Northeastern University.
-She holds a bachelor of science in chemical engineering from Northeastern University and CERT certificates from the executive development programs at the MIT Sloan School of Management, Harvard University and Stanford University and CERT certificate of cyber risk oversight from National Association of Corporate Directors in conjunction with Carnegie Mellon University.
+She holds a bachelor of science in chemical engineering from Northeastern University and CERT certificate of cyber risk oversight from National Association of Corporate Directors in conjunction with Carnegie Mellon University.